Collaborative Practice is a new and highly effective way of managing separation without going to court.

 Relationships Australia SA Family Dispute Resolution Practitioners are available to assist in private collaborative practice and/or to mediate private lawyer negotiations.

-Legally Assisted Mediations within Relationships Australia SA
+Legally Assisted Mediations within Relationships Australia South Australia

 This is not something that can be requested by clients and/or lawyers and is only for a small group of clients.